Serra da Estrela: Cuisine

-The Conchos dam
+Conchos dam

 The Serra da Estrela is also home to a hydroelectric system of dams, part of which is the Covão dos Conchos.
 The Covão dos Conchos looks like a natural sinkhole within the lake at first glance, but it was constructed as a spillway in 1955 and acts as a water diversion from Ribeira das Naves to Lagoa Comprida.

 History, legends and myths

 A legend associated with the mountain is mentioned in chapter 41 of the American literary classic, Moby-Dick: